 On average, the claim process takes between seven to 14 days upon submission of all documents requested.
 You will not need to do anything during this period, unless there are any additional documentation required by the claim assessor.

 | See also: What is Motor Personal Accident Insurance? |

-What other things should I take note of?
+What else should I take note of?

-Before you submit your documents, run through this checklist to ensure a successful Motor PA claim.
+Before you submit your documents, run through this checklist to ensure a successful motor PA claim.

 Read the questions in the claim form carefully

 Put on your glasses and comb through the questions in the claim form thoroughly!
 Focus on avoiding misrepresentation when answering the questions, otherwise, your claims may be denied.

 Answer the items on the claim form correctly

 Take your time – and reasonable care – to answer all the questions on the claim form honestly and to the best of your knowledge.
 Again, you run the risk of having your claim rejected or not getting fully paid out if it's found to be misleading or untruthful.

 Lastly, ensure that you have all the required documents one more time.
 The supporting documents attached to your claims are some of the most essential parts of your claims.